kunalp-jpg/The-Assurance-Lifecycle/README.md

 # Kane CLI: The Assurance Lifecycle

-A minimal end-to-end demonstration of the **Kane CLI assurance lifecycle**: transforming a plain-language product specification into reviewed, traceable, and executable tests.
+An end-to-end demonstration of the **Kane CLI assurance lifecycle**: transforming a plain-language product specification into reviewed, traceable, and executable tests.

 Starting from a feature specification, this repository demonstrates how Kane CLI can: